berkayclk/marketcap-react/readme.md

 npm install
 npm start

-# Open http://localhost:8080/ in your browser
+# Open http://localhost:3000/ in your browser
 ```

-## License

-MIT-licensed.
-See LICENSE.